-IGRA provides for the negotiation of compacts between States and Tribes to govern the conduct of Class III gaming.
-Indian tribes have rights under IGRA to conduct and regulate gaming activities on Indian lands within the Tribe's jurisdiction if the gaming activity is not specifically prohibited by Federal law and is conducted within a state which does not, as a matter of criminal law and public policy, prohibit such gaming activity.
+IGRA provides for the negotiation of compacts between Tribes and States to govern the conduct of Class III gaming.
+Indian tribes have rights under IGRA to regulate gaming activities on Indian lands if the gaming activity is not specifically prohibited by Federal law and is conducted within a state which does not, as a matter of criminal law and public policy, prohibit such gaming activity.
 The overarching policy of the Act is to provide a framework for the operation of gaming by Indian tribes as a means of promoting Tribal economic development, self-sufficiency and strong Tribal governments, as well as providing a basis for the regulation of gaming by an Indian tribe adequate to shield it from organized crime and other corrupting influences, to ensure that the Indian tribe is the primary beneficiary of the gaming operation and to assure that gaming is conducted fairly and honestly by both the operator and players.
 The terms and conditions set forth below to regulate Class III gaming conducted by the Tribe have been agreed to pursuant to that congressional mandate.

-It is the stated intention of the parties hereto to foster full cooperation between the Tribe and the State on the basis of a shared concern for the welfare and protection of all the members of the Tribe and citizens of the State as a result of gaming on Indian lands.
-Through the partnership of this Compact, the parties desire to further the purposes of IGRA for the benefit of the Tribe and the protection of the State, by creating a cooperative means through which the Tribe may lawfully conduct Class III gaming activities on Indian lands within the Tribe's jurisdiction in conjunction with the State, which permits such gaming for any purpose by any person, organization or entity, or, at the Tribe's option, the Tribe may transfer part or all of its Allocated Player Terminal rights, pursuant to Appendix X, to another tribe(s) located in the State that is operating Class III gaming pursuant to an approved Compact between that tribe and the State.
+It is the stated intention of the parties hereto to foster full cooperation between the Tribe and the State on the basis of a shared concern for the welfare and protection of all the members of the Tribe and citizens of the State as a result of gaming on the Sauk-Suiattle Indian Reservation.
+Through the partnership of this Compact, the parties desire to further the purposes of IGRA for the benefit of the Tribe and the protection of the State, by creating a cooperative means through which the Tribe may lawfully receive its allocation of Tribal Lottery System machines as defined and set forth in Appendix X hereto, and/or conduct Class III gaming activities on the Sauk-Suiattle Indian Reservation in conjunction with the State, which permits such gaming for any purpose by any person, organization or entity.
 To that end, this Compact defines the manner in which laws regulating the conduct of the Tribe's Class III gaming activities are to be applied in order that the respective Tribal and State interests may be met.

-The Tribe and the State have mutually agreed, within the parameters established by the Act, to the following provisions governing the conduct of Class III gaming activities by the Tribe on Indian lands within the jurisdiction of the Tribe, which are designed to (a) protect the health, welfare and safety of the citizens of the Tribe and the State, (b) develop and implement a means of regulating, Class III gaming by the Tribe on Indian lands within the jurisdiction of the Tribe in order to ensure the fair and honest operation of such gaming, (c) minimize the possibility of corruption or illegal practices in conjunction with such activities, and (d) maintain the integrity of Class III gaming within the State.
+The Tribe and the State have mutually agreed, within the parameters established by the Act, to the following provisions governing the conduct of Class III gaming activities on the lands of the Tribe, which are designed to (a) protect the health, welfare and safety of the citizens of the Tribe and the State, (b) develop and implement a means of regulating Class III gaming on the Sauk-Suiattle Indian Reservation in order to ensure the fair and honest operation of such gaming, (c) minimize the possibility of corruption or illegal practices in conjunction with such activities, and (d) maintain the integrity of Class III gaming within the State.

-The policy of the State, as set forth in Chapter 9.46 RCW, is to allow limited and highly regulated casino gaming and to restrain persons from seeking profit from professional gambling activities.
-The provisions of Chapter 9.46 RCW and Title 230 WAC regulate gambling activities, the provisions of Chapter 67.16 RCW and Title 260 WAC authorize and regulate horse racing activities, including pari-mutuel satellite wagering, in Washington State.
+The policy of the State, as set forth in Chapter 9.46 RCW, is to allow limited and highly regulated gaming and to restrain persons from seeking profit from professional gambling activities.
+The provisions of Chapter 9.46 RCW and Title 230 WAC regulate gambling activities; the provisions of Chapter 67.16 RCW and Title 260 WAC authorize and regulate horse racing activities, including parimutuel satellite wagering, in Washington State.
 The State agrees that the Tribe is authorized, as a result of the provisions of IGRA and the terms of this Compact, to engage in the Class III gaming activities expressly permitted herein.